l-ra/openeet/java/README.md

 Look at tests for example ho to use the class.

-There are no dependences but java runtime.
+There are no other dependences but java runtime (at least 1.4.2.)

+Basic usage:

 `
 EetMessageData data=EetMessageData.builder()